trimJiranon/Jiranon-dagster-de-test-2025/README.md

 You should be able to access the Dagster UI at http://localhost:3000.

+> In case of using GitHub Codespaces, after starting your Dagster instance, open the "Ports" tab in the GitHub Codespaces interface.
+You should see a forwarded port 3000.
+Click on the link to access the Dagster UI directly.

 ## Adding New Packages

 In case you want to add additional dependencies, run: